rewyekha/Bot/README.md

-# Fake Commit Graphs
+# Hack Github Contribution Graphs using Python

-### This project is only to show that github contribution graph don't really matter.
-It's just the work you put up what matters.
+(Educational Purpose only)

-Basically creates a fake contribution graph on your github overview page.
+Basically creates a fake contribution(Commit, Issues, Pull requsts) graph on your github overview page.

 Usage: